Mexico may accept more migrants expelled by US - KESQ

 “What we need is to see how the program announced last week works in practice, what if any adjustments need to be made to that program and then we can talk about taking the next steps,” he said.

-Ahead of the summit, Biden announced the policy shift with Mexico’s blessing: The U.S. will send 30,000 migrants per month from Cuba, Nicaragua, Haiti and Venezuela back across the border from among those who entered the U.S. illegally.
-Migrants who arrive from those countries are not easily returned to their home countries for a variety of reasons.
+Ahead of the summit, Biden announced a major shift in migration policy, which had been negotiated with Mexico.
+Under the plan, the U.S. will send 30,000 migrants per month from Cuba, Nicaragua, Haiti and Venezuela back across the border from among those who entered the U.S. illegally.
+Migrants who arrive from those four countries are not easily returned to their home countries for a variety of reasons.

-And, 30,000 people per month from those four nations who get sponsors, background checks and an airline flight will get the ability to work legally in the U.S. for two years.
+In addition, 30,000 people per month from those four nations who get sponsors, background checks and an airline flight to the U.S. will get the ability to work legally in the country for two years.

 Biden arrived in Mexico on Sunday night via the new Felipe Angeles International Airport, a prized project of the Mexican president.
 The hub was christened last year with fanfare, though it’s more than an hour’s drive north of the city center, has few flights and until recently lacked consistent drinking water.